-"Laying hen" is a common term for a female, grown chicken that is kept primarily for laying eggs.
-Some chickens are raised for meat, while others are primarily for eggs, and some are dual-purpose - people may use older laying hens for food, or raise roosters alongside hens but dispatch the roosters as young, plump birds for the table.
+Laying hen is a common term for a female, grown chicken that is kept primarily for laying eggs.
+Some chickens are raised for meat, while others are raised to produce eggs, and some are dual-purpose.
+People may use older laying hens for food, or raise roosters alongside hens but dispatch the roosters as young, plump birds for the table.

 Raising laying hens is a different process than raising chickens for meat.
 Most laying hens will live five to seven years, laying eggs nearly daily for about three of those years.
 You'll need to consider whether you want to feed hens that no longer lay well or whether this is an egg-selling business where you really can't afford to have "grain burners" living in your coop, getting a free ride.

 If you want to raise laying hens, decide what kind of chicken coop you will need for them.
 You will need to ensure you are meeting the laws of your city, county, and state.
 These may limit the number of animals you can keep, whether or not you can have a rooster, and where the coop can be located in relation to your property line.

 Your set-up will also vary if you buy baby chicks, pullets (under 1 year old), mature laying hens, and whether you will keep a rooster or not.
 Chicks need much more warmth to ensure their survival.
 Your chicken coop needs enough light, usually set on a timer, to mature your pullets to lay eggs and keep your hens producing throughout the year.
 If you live in a cold climate, you'll need to make sure that your laying hens are set up to be comfortable through the winter.

 Laying hens need their nest boxes cleaned monthly.
 You will also need to clean and sanitize the coop thoroughly once or twice a year, taking everything out and washing it down with a 1-to-10 bleach solution.